Notary for Petition, Election

 We can notarize an affidavit of a petition circulator, a petition for a candidate, a candidate’s acceptance, or a petition for recall, initiative, or referendum, under Colorado CRS Title 1 Election Laws.

 It is important that a petition is completed and notarized correctly to avoid rejection or disqualification.
-A circulator should read and follow the laws carefully.
+A circulator should read and follow the Colorado election laws and Colorado Petition Circulator Training Guide carefully.

 Note: local, municipal and county elections may have different requirements for notarizing a petition.
 For Colorado Springs, City Charter section 12-30(b) defines the procedure for notarizing an affidavit of a petition circulator.